 I am proud to be a 3M sponsored blogger, and, as part of my responsibilities, I get the opportunity to evaluate ScotchBlue™ Painter’s Tape.
-Opinions are my own and additional products used in the project were selected by me.
+Opinions are my own and additional products used in the farmhouse table makeover were selected by me.

 I’ve been wanting to update our dining area for some time now.
 It’s a space that has NEVER felt complete to me no matter how many times I move things around and I’m determined to get it right.
 So over the next few months I’ll be taking you through a process of making sublet changes that make a huge different.
 Ready for the step 1?